 Audiograms are audio files that have been converted into a video file.
 A short section of audio from your podcast episode is combined with an image so you can share it as a video.

 To make your audiogram stand out, you need to pair it with an awesome visual design and add moving audio waves to make your audiogram come to life.

-Audiograms are best when they are snappy.
+Audiograms are best when they're snappy.
 For Instagram and Facebook, they must be less than 60 seconds long.
 But it's advised to keep them between 30 and 60 seconds.
 For Instagram Stories (remember you'll need a vertical template) you should aim for 15 seconds or less.

 The purpose of an audiogram is usually to convince people to listen to the full episode.
-So, you really need to pick an attention-grabbing snippet from your podcast to tease the listener.
+So, pick an attention-grabbing snippet from your podcast to tease the listener.

 If you video record your podcast episode, this gives you lots more options when it comes to video content.